n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 removed
 2. automatically deduced during sweep into a hashset of pointers (more performant for sparse data) and keep some extra

+### Conservative for now, Precise later

+GC is conservative for now but will be prepared for a merge with Rainer's precise add-ons.

 ## Note